-- Establish relationships with employers who use the EARN Program as a viable source of talent. - Assist employers in effectively understanding and utilizing the EARN Program and other workforce resources, such as the Work Opportunity Tax Credit (WOTC). - Explore employer hiring needs and requirements to develop job opportunities for EARN clients. - Develop and promote employer job openings to EARN clients. - Prepare jobseekers for applications and interviews with engaged employers. - Facilitate space for employers to conduct interviews, recruitment events and other meetings. - Connect employers with resources and opportunities available through PARTNER4WORK and the larger workforce development system. - Work with PARTNER4WORK and employers to identify and develop customized training and pre-employment opportunities. - Provide PARTNER4WORK with data, analysis and observations gained through employer engagement efforts.
+- Establish relationships with employers who use the EARN Program as a viable source of talent. - Assist employers in effectively understanding and utilizing the EARN Program and other workforce resources, such as the Work Opportunity Tax Credit (WOTC). - Explore employer hiring needs and requirements to develop job opportunities for EARN clients. - Develop and promote employer job openings to EARN clients. - Prepare jobseekers for applications and interviews with engaged employers. - Facilitate space for employers to conduct interviews, recruitment events and other meetings. - Connect employers with resources and opportunities available through PARTNER4WORK and the larger workforce development system. - Assist employers in understanding and utilizing the job quality framework. - Assist employers with resources that are available to support and engage language learners, refugees and immigrants. - Assist employers with resources in recovery friendly workforce and support services. - Assist employers with resources to support justice impacted individuals in workforce engagement. - Work with PARTNER4WORK and employers to identify and develop customized training and pre-employment opportunities. - Provide PARTNER4WORK with data, analysis and observations gained through employer engagement efforts. - Collaborate with One-Stop partners around business engagement and employer partnerships